Christopher J. Schneider: Areas of research

 Schneider's co-authored book Defining Sexual Misconduct: Power, Media, and #MeToo informed a key change to Canadian military policy which removed "sexual misconduct" from military policy replacing it with the term "sexual assault."
 Defining Sexual Misconduct was short-listed in The Hill Times Best Books of 2022 and received an Honorable Mention for the 2023 Charles Horton Cooley Book Award, given annually for a book that represents an important contribution to symbolic interactionism, from the Society for the Study of Symbolic Interaction.
 Defining Sexual Misconduct won the 2024 Midwest Sociological Society's Distinguished Book Award for its "exemplary, original, and substantive contribution to sociological understanding."
+Schneider's research on police body-worn cameras was used for a 2026 episode of Last Week Tonight with John Oliver.